Visit

 Charlestown boasts fantastic choices for a meal or drink, with a variety of cafes, bars, pubs and restaurants.

-From 1st April the Inner Harbour is freely open and with it some fantastic pop-ups.
+From 1st April until 31st October the Inner Harbour is freely open and with it some fantastic pop-ups, all of which are small, independent eateries using lots of local, fresh produce.

 HarbourQ offers amazing harbourside summer BBQ dining, with a varied menu to suit all tastes.